FuchsEDV/Thrixty/README.md

 		<td class="">thrixty-sensitivity-x</td>
 		<td class="">
 			How sensitive the Player will react horizontally to touch gestures.<br>
-			The finger needs to be move at least X pixel.
+			The finger needs to move at least X pixel.
 		</td>
 		<td class=""><b>20</b>, [integer]</td>
 	</tr>